Working as a creative in Portugal’s video and animation industry, Vanessa Oliveira quickly became used to last-minute demands from clients.

 Portugal’s law, one of the boldest moves to modernize workers’ rights to date, is part of a wider movement in Europe.
 France, Spain, Germany and Italy have enacted similar protections, and in January the European parliament voted overwhelmingly in favor of a resolution to propose a pan-European “right to disconnect” law.

-Sign up for the Reasons to be Cheerful newsletter.While data on the impact of these measures remains limited, research by Eurofound suggests that they are influencing corporate cultures.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.While data on the impact of these measures remains limited, research by Eurofound suggests that they are influencing corporate cultures.
 German chemicals company Evonik, which in 2013 independently introduced right to disconnect rules for its 32,000 staff, found that between 2013 and 2020 the percentage of emails sent after 8 p.m. decreased from 13 percent to six percent and those sent over the weekend from two percent to one percent.
 In addition, interview respondents said the policy “has contributed to improvements in work-life balance,” thanks to a greater awareness of flexible working and the risks of constant connection.

 UGT-Portugal’s Tavares says work from home protections could also mean greater gender equality, since women are more likely to take on the burden of childcare.
 However, she does have some concerns about Portugal’s law.
 It will take months or years for companies to properly adapt to the new regulations, she says, and adherence will be difficult to monitor and enforce.